• Skip to primary navigation

 • Myofascial release

 Your child may experience mild discomfort, but typically, visiting a chiropractor shouldn’t be painful.
-If your child cries (due to pain) or complains the procedures are too painful, do not hesitate to discuss it with the chiropractor, and if needed, seek out a different one.
+If your child cries (due to pain) or complains that the procedures are too painful, do not hesitate to discuss it with the chiropractor, and if needed, seek out a different one.

-When selecting a chiropractor for your child, especially children with cerebral palsy, find someone with experience treating children and treating people with cerebral palsy.
+When selecting a chiropractor for your child, especially children with cerebral palsy, find someone with experience treating children and people with cerebral palsy.
 Other factors to consider when choosing a chiropractor include:

 • Education